Blosc/bcolz/doc/reference.rst

     The version of the carray package.

-.. py:attribute:: default_kernel
+.. py:attribute:: default_vm

-    The kernel to be used in computations.
+    The virtual machine to be used in computations.
 It can be "numexpr" or "python".

 .. py:attribute:: min_numexpr_version